sinnerschrader/platon/docs/guides-getting-started.md

 * You can add more fonts the same way as you added more colors.

-## Define the basic sizes
+## 4. Define the basic sizes

- * Define your third "sizes" Artboard like this:
+ * Define your third `sizes` Artboard like this:

  ?> In our example you can create sets of clustered sizes.
  The first set in this example is called `mobile`.

   ```js
   export default {